COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 If a grantee offers or directs staff to support emergency childcare operations in its own facilities, PKC and HSSAP dollars cannot be used for salaries or any other costs associated with the childcare operation.
 PKC and HSSAP staff may receive wages for hours worked in an emergency childcare setting, but only if the work they do is outside of the time they are expected to be available to support ongoing services to PKC or HSSAP children and families.
 For example, a PKC or HSSAP teacher working a late afternoon or night shift in an emergency childcare setting would be working outside of the normal time for PKC or HSSAP services and, thus, would be permitted to receive pay from the childcare organization for that time.

-Should PKC and HSSAP programs continue to pay salaries to and benefits for their staff during this time?
+Should PKC and HSSAP programs continue to pay salaries to and benefits for their staff during this time (2019-20 academic year)?

 Since payments will continue to programs without interruption, grantees are expected to continue paying program-funded staff during the mandated closure.
 Program-funded staff placed on administrative-type leave should not be expected to use sick time for COVID-19-related closures while the program is under a mandated closure.
 Lead agencies with partners must pass through the agreed upon payments to their partners.